Emirate of Abu Dhabi: Government

 Although no elected parliament exists, the traditional majlis is a form of popular consultation and political participation.
-The open assembly is held by the emir and members of the royal family, in which any citizen has the right to come and voice their concerns openly.
+The open assembly is held by the emir and members of the royal family, and any citizen may come and raise an issue of private or public interest.

-On the municipal level, each one has their local government under the umbrella of the Department of Municipal Affairs such as Abu Dhabi capital district, the Western Region Municipality, and the Eastern Region Municipality.
-State finances are mainly through the sale of oil.
-Any excess reserves are managed by the Abu Dhabi Investment Authority, which invests the money into various government projects.
+Each municipality has a local government under the umbrella of the Department of Municipal Affairs, which divides the emirate into three districts; the Abu Dhabi Capital District Municipality, the Western Region Municipality, and the Eastern Region Municipality.
+Although the emirate is diversifying its economy, oil is the primary source of government funding.
+Excess reserves are managed by the Abu Dhabi Investment Authority, Mubadala and the Abu Dhabi Holding Company, which invest to diversify the domestic economy and in markets abroad.